nocis/wslNvim/README.md

 # wslNvim

-# winterm conmand_prompts not working
+# winterm command_prompts not working (for reopen terms in prev session)
 make sure open with the C:\Windows\system32\wsl.exe -d Ubuntu instead of ubuntu.exe

 # x11 does not support Electron gpu, so run it on windows please!